 Airport Ruzyně Termianl 2: Mon – Sun 7:00-22:00

 Karlovo Náměstí metro: Mon – Fri 07:00 a.m. to 18:00

 Národní třída metro: Mon – Sun 07:00 a.m. to 21:00

-Taxi service in Prague might be tricky, especially if you use the services offered by a private taxi driver or hail taxi off the street so it is good idea negotiate your journey in advance.
-Besides that taxis remain the most comfortable way to travel.
-The taxi company with the best reputation is AAA Taxi, which has metered taxis all over Prague or from the airport prebook cab from Prague Airport Transfers.
+Taxi service in Prague might be tricky, especially if you use the services offered by a private taxi driver or hail a taxi off the street, so it is a good idea to negotiate your journey in advance.
+Besides, those taxis remain the most comfortable way to travel.
+The taxi company with the best reputation is AAA Taxi, which has metered taxis all over Prague or from the airport pre-book cab from Prague Airport Transfers.

-In the metro the people are often silent and look unhappy.
+Joke: In the metro, the people are often silent and look unhappy.
 They are not; this is a trait remaining from the communist regime where those who ‘spoke a lot’ were often arrested.